johnnynunez/Xiaomi-Mi-Air/README.md

 # Installation
 Sounds good!
 Where do we start?
 You need a computer with macOS or Windows:

+## Clover or OpenCore?
+First let's figure out if we would like to use Clover or OpenCore.
+The pro's / con's listed:

+### Clover
++ Most used, best supported online
++ Easy to configure with [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/)
+- Might be less compatible with macOS updates in the future
+- Less secure (csr 67 flag needed to inject kext drivers)
+- Need to put kext files in /Library/Extensions/

+### OpenCore
++ Most secure (no csr 67 flag, SIP, the macOS security system, stays On)
++ Most compatible with future upgrades of macOS
+- No need to put kext files in /Library/Extensions/, therfore 'vanilla' macOS install
+- Complex config, no graphical tool

-## From macOS:
+## Installing from macOS:
 ### Clover method:
-* On a real mac, create your macOS USB install media (e.g. https://support.apple.com/en-us/HT201372)
+* On your mac, create your macOS USB install media (e.g. https://support.apple.com/en-us/HT201372)
-* Install Clover bootloader on USB stick.
-Select 'Install to ESP' (https://sourceforge.net/projects/cloverefiboot/files/latest/download)
 * Mount the ESP (EFI System Partition) on your USB stick: (check that you mount the correct EFI partition, numbers will vary!!!)

 ```
 diskutil list
 sudo diskutil mount /dev/disk3s1
 ```
-* Copy and overwrite the EFI/CLOVER folder from this website to the EFI folder on the ESP.
+* Copy and overwrite the contents of the EFI folder on your USB stick with the contents of the EFI folder from this website.
+* Eject the USB stick from your computer and insert in the Xiaomi laptop.
-* Now boot the Xiaomi laptop from the install media (if trackpad is not working, use USB mouse)
+* Now boot the Xiaomi laptop from the install media (if trackpad is not working, use USB mouse.
+If network connection needed, use a Apple compatible USB Ethernet adapter)
-* Open Disk Utility and format the builtin SSD with APFS (will delete all your files!!!)
+* Open Disk Utility and format the builtin SSD or second SSD with APFS (will delete all your files!!!)
 * Install macOS
 * After install, boot from USB again but select SSD to boot from Clover Bootloader
-* Do initial macOS setup (use USB ethernet adapter for internet)
+* Do initial macOS setup (use USB Ethernet adapter for internet)
-* Install Clover on the SSD.
-Select 'Install to ESP' (https://sourceforge.net/projects/cloverefiboot/files/latest/download)
 * Mount the ESP (EFI System Partition) on your SSD (check that you mount the correct EFI partition, numbers will vary!!!)

 ```
 diskutil list
 sudo diskutil mount /dev/disk0s1
 ```
-* Copy and overwrite the EFI/CLOVER folder from this website to the EFI folder on the ESP.
+* Copy and overwrite the contents of the EFI folder from this website to the EFI folder on the ESP on your SSD.
 * Copy all the Kernel Extensions (kexts) from the EFI/CLOVER/kexts/Other to your system's /Library/Extensions folder (this is important, otherwise keyboard/trackpad and other devices might not work)
 * Execute these commands in Terminal to rebuild Kernel Extension Cache: